Genivia/RE-flex/doc/index.md

 Invalid UTF encodings and the dot pattern                        {#invalid-utf}
 -----------------------------------------

-It may be tempting to write a pattern with `.` (dot) as a wildcard in a lexer specification, but beware that in Unicode mode enabled with
+It may be tempting to write a lexer pattern with `.` (dot) as a wildcard in a lexer specification, but beware that in Unicode mode enabled with
 <i>`%%option unicode`</i> or with modifier `(?u:φ)`, the dot matches any code
 point, including code points outside of the valid Unicode character range and invalid overlong UTF-8 (except that it won't match newline unless